 The city of Arles is more than 2000 years old.
 From a Greek trading post to a Roman colony, capital of the Empire, it was also an important early Christian metropolis.
 From the Middle Ages to the Renaissance the city was a rich agricultural center.
 Arles is rightly considered to be one of the capitals of Provence.
-The fortunes of history have permitted the city, which is also the capital of the Camargue, to acquire a wide and extraordinarily rich architectural heritage.
+The fortunes of history have enabled the city, which is also the capital of the Camargue, to acquire a wide and extraordinarily rich architectural heritage.

 From Julius Caesar to Frederic Mistral and from Jacques Réattu to Vincent van Gogh, it has always attracted unforgettable men.
 Its varied and partially unknown heritage is fascinating to discover.
-After visiting Arles, who can forget the Roman sculptures exhibited in the contemporary architecture of the archaeological museum, the splendor of Saint Trophime's cloisters, the classical elegance of the City Hall, the photography collections, the drawings and paintings by Picasso at the Réattu Museum?
+After visiting Arles, who can forget the Roman sculptures exhibited in the contemporary architecture of the archaeological museum, the splendor of Saint Trophime's cloisters, the classical elegance of the City Hall, the photography collections at the Réattu Museum or even the dioramas at the Museon Arlaten ?

-The buildings and town houses of the 16th and 17th centuries, built with art and originality by the inhabitants of Arles, are like gems in an urban landscape which has kept its past charms while opening toward the future.
-Yes, on the Luma Campus will soon open an experimental cultural complex at the Railroad Repair Shops park, visible from afar thanks to the high symbolic building designed and clothed in metal by the famous international architect Frank Gehry.
+The buildings and town houses of the 16 th and 17 th centuries, built with art and originality by the inhabitants of Arles, are like gems in an urban landscape which has kept its past charms while opening toward the future.
+Indeed, former railway industry site enjoys a second life thanks to Luma Arles, a large campus dedicated to art, education and design which you can't miss with its impressive Tower designed by international architect Frank Gehry.

-The city of Arles is doubly honored on the UNESCO world heritage list for its cultural wealth " Arles, Roman and Romanesque monuments " and as part of the cultural itinerary " Santiago de Compostela routes in France".
-The label "City of Art and History" which it has received shows that the city has developed a true policy of activities in its monuments for both visitors and inhabitants of Arles.
-But Arles is also a contemporary city with its archaeological collections installed in a glass and concrete museum designed by Henri Ciriani, the Rhone River dikes redesigned and restored.
-Beside the Luma campus, which is transforming and renewing the Railroad Repair Shops Park, will soon appear the future National Photography School, the work of Marc Barani.
+The city of Arles is doubly honored on the UNESCO world heritage list for its cultural wealth " Arles, Roman and Romanesque monuments " and as part of the cultural itinerary "Santiago de Compostela routes in France".
+The label " City of Art and History " which it has received shows that the city has developed a true policy of activities in its monuments for both visitors and inhabitants of Arles.

-FIVE THEMES TO DISCOVER ARLES DURING NINE CITY TOURS
+TO DISCOVER ARLES DURING NINE CITY TOURS

-World heritage 🚆 🖺
+World heritage 🚉 💿